 Optional Practical Training

 Optional Practical Training (OPT) is authorization for employment in your field of study either before or after completion of a degree.
 Most F-1 students do post-completion OPT after graduation.
 Post-completion OPT is 12 months of employment authorization.
 Students apply directly to the U.S. Citizenship and Immigration Services (USCIS) for OPT.
+During OPT, students are required by law to report information about their employment, contact information, and location to CIE and DHS.

 Optional Practical Training STEM Extension

 Some students are eligible to apply for an 18 month extension during their original 12 months of OPT.
 Students who have earned degrees in certain Science, Technology, Engineering and Mathematics fields *and* who are employed by companies that are registered with the USCIS e-verify program may be eligible for the extension.
 Students apply directly to the U.S. Citizenship and Immigration Services (USCIS) for the STEM extension of OPT.
+During OPT, students are required by law to report information about their employment, contact information, and location to CIE and DHS.

 J-1 students are eligible for employment authorization called Academic Training.
 Academic Training is authorized by CIE and the duration of eligibility varies by your J-1 category and length of your program of studies.
 Meet with an Immigration Coordinator to learn more.